uriel-reyes/sellertools/README.md

 - View and manage orders specific to their store
 - Track order statuses and update them as needed
 - Access customer information associated with their orders
+- Manage product selections for their store, adding or removing products from a master catalog

 ## Features

 ### Store-Based Authentication
 - Secure login system that validates store association
-- Custom authentication flow that respects store permissions
+- Enhanced authentication flow using direct store references
-- Dynamic retrieval of store-specific data
-- Utilizes customer custom fields to establish store association
+- Support for newer storesRef property on customers
+- Automatic redirect to products dashboard after authentication
+- Fallback to custom field approach for older API versions

 ### Order Management
 - Comprehensive order listing with: